RedHatGov/fips-openjdk-rhel/README.md

 which creates a root CA, an intermediate CA signed by the root, and client and server keys and certs signed by the intermediate CA.

+### Global NSS configuration
 The SunPKCS11 provider configuration in the `java.security` policy file sets a single NSS database for all java processes on the RHEL host.
+When the java command line option `com.redhat.fips=true` is used, the NSS FIPS configuration within the global `java.security` file is in effect.
+An administrator needs to make sure that the NSS database at `/etc/pki/nssdb` is properly populated with required CAs, certificates, and keys.

+### User-specific NSS configuration
-To tailor that to specific local users or daemon processes that have a defined home directory, the configuration script in this project initializes an NSS database that's unique to the local user's home directory.
-The script will also modify the global `java.security` policy file to refer to the NSS configuration in the local user home directory.
-Each local user or daemon running java can have their own NSS configuration and database on the same host.
+To tailor `java.security` policy to a specific daemon or local user, java system property overrides can be used.
+The configuration script in this project initializes an NSS database that's unique to the local user's home directory.
+The script also creates a system property override file to change settings in the global `java.security` policy file to refer to the NSS configuration in the local user home directory.
+This method enables each local user or daemon running java to have their own NSS configuration and database on the same host.

     cd
     git clone https://github.com/rlucente-se-jboss/fips-openjdk-rhel.git